benmkent/benmkent.github.io/cv.md

 -   Python: FEM approximation via FEniCS and PETSC4py.
 Interfacing with MATLAB and Julia.
 Some additional minor industrial projects.
 -   C / C++: Development of cryptographic key-exchange algorithms, undergraduate course, development of FEM software.
 -   Julia: Implementation of novel PDE approximation algorithms.
 Interfacing with Python.
+-   OpenFOAM: Experience as a user for turbulent flow modelling.
 -   Experience using UNIX systems.
 -   Version control (git, SVN).
 -   Proficient with LaTeX.